YuHover/routinepool/README.md

         }
     }

+    if err := pool.Schedule(nil, nil); err != nil {
+        log.Println(err) // pool rejects to schedule the task: task is nil }

     if err := pool.Schedule(func() {}, nil); err != nil {
-        log.Println(err) // pool is full: pool rejects to schedule the task }
+        log.Println(err) // pool rejects to schedule the task: pool was full just now }

     pool.ShutDown()
     log.Println(pool.IsShuttingDown()) // true, pool is shutting down if err := pool.Schedule(func() {}, nil); err != nil {
-        log.Println(err) // pool is shutting
+        log.Println(err) // pool rejects to schedule the task: pool is not running }
-    }

     log.Println(pool.IsTerminated()) // false, waiting for the tasks left in the pool